Currently I do not require you to wear a face covering, but you may do so if you wish.

-My treatment room is located in my home in Chineham, Basingstoke.
-I also offer mobile massage in the Basingstoke area.
+My treatment room was located in Chineham, Basingstoke, but from 8th June 2018 will be based in Kempshott, Basingstoke.
 Please check my map and directions page if you are attending for a massage therapy treatment or Contact me by mobile on 07468 858 512 if you are having difficulty locating me.

-I currently offer 7pm and 8.30pm appointments on a Tuesday, Wednesday, Thursday and Friday evening, with some additional daytime appointments on Tuesday, Thursday and Friday.
-My appointments can vary, to work around family commitments and I aim to be as flexible as possible, so please just ask and we can discuss a time to suit you.
+I currently offer evening appointments on a Monday, Thursday and Friday evening, with daytime appointments during school hours on a Tuesday and Wednesday.
+My appointments can vary, to work around family commitments and I aim to be as flexible as possible.

 I accept payment by cash, gift voucher or BACS transfer.
+Due to covid-19 I am asking, where possible, for clients to transfer payments online, to avoid cash handling.
 My bank details are available on request.

 Yes, I have easily accessible driveway parking.